 As a social media site designed first and foremost for professional networking, it has a very different demographic, with very different purposes.
 Jobs, partnerships, business deals and many other high-stakes interactions are the order of the day here.

-So if you're not just impulsively posting random cat videos to all of your contacts, what exactly should you post on LinkedIn concerning video content?
+So, if you're not just impulsively posting random cat videos to all of your contacts, what exactly should you post on LinkedIn when it comes to video content?
 The answer is, you can use this newer feature for social selling.
-But how do you that?
+But how do you do that effectively?

 Because the content on LinkedIn tends to be more substantial, it’s much easier to engage with and talk about it, and you should take every opportunity to do so.
-Discussing the content with others along with fielding and asking questions are perfect ways to show off even more knowledge and familiarity about a particular topic.
-Now, however, your interactions are being considered by peers, and other industry professionals, thus giving what you say and how you react, more weight.
+Discussing the content with others, along with fielding and asking questions, are perfect ways to show off even more knowledge and familiarity about a particular topic.
+Now, however, your interactions are being considered by peers and other industry professionals, thus giving more weight to what you say.

 Because LinkedIn is so specialized, offering many people a place to gather and join groups, you should use this to your advantage.
 Create content aimed at management or decision-makers, or the technology or finance departments.
 Make your videos available to the LinkedIn groups that congregate around the particular fields you're covering.

 On LinkedIn, quality is more important than quantity.
 So it's not about getting thousands, hundreds, or even dozens of people to watch your video as a measure of your success.
 Digital selling in an environment where the people who view content are potentially major decision-makers can have a huge impact, even if only three people watch it and are interested in giving you sales.

 So take the time to cultivate and engage with meaningful connections.
 Trying to make sure your video gets the broadest possible exposure to the largest potential audience is actually counter-productive on a social media platform like LinkedIn, which is much more specialized.